Search for sub-TeV Neutrino Emission from Novae with IceCube-DeepCore: Event Selection

 These limitations result in large directional uncertainties of the events.
 For tracks at low energies, the pointing resolution is worse than what is achieved in searches for high-energy neutrino sources.
-For comparison, in analyses that use higher energy track events ($E_{\nu} \gtrsim 1~\mathrm{TeV}$), the median opening angle between the true neutrino direction and the reconstructed event direction is, on average, less than 1$^{\circ}$.
-For lower energy events, such as those used here, each neutrino interaction deposits much less energy in the detector, which leads to events that are much more poorly localized, with average opening angles between the true neutrino direction and the reconstructed event direction on the order of tens of degrees.
-Additionally, at lower energies, the kinematic opening angle becomes non-negligible in comparison to the resolution of the detector.
+For comparison, in analyses that use higher-energy track events ($E_{\nu} \gtrsim 1~\mathrm{TeV}$), the median opening angle between the true neutrino direction and the reconstructed event direction is, on average, $< 1^{\circ}$.
+For lower-energy events, such as those used here, each neutrino interaction deposits much less energy in the detector, which leads to events that are much more poorly localized, with average opening angles between the true neutrino direction and the reconstructed event direction on the order of tens of degrees.
+Additionally, at lower energies, the kinematic opening angle becomes nonnegligible in comparison to the resolution of the detector.